jfrog/frogbot/docs/install-bitbucket-server.md

 [Go back to the main documentation page](../README.md)

+# Frogbot Configuration file

+Frogbot requires a [frogbot-config](templates/.jfrog/frogbot/frogbot-config.yml) file to run it's tasks.
+This file resides inside a `Frogbot Management` repository that is also need to be set.
+Please read the [frogbot configuration file documentation](./frogbot-config.md) if you haven't configured your `Frogbot Management` repository yet.

 # Installing Frogbot on Bitbucket Server repositories

 Frogbot is installed on Bitbucket Server repositories using JFrog Pipelines or Jenkins.